NOMU-FEAR/servicemaps/README.md

-# ServiceMaps

-Welcome to the ServiceMaps!
-This interactive web application is designed to help you find nearby services and non-profit organizations in the Bay Area Community, specifically focusing on selection.
+# Welcome to ServiceMaps! 🌐

+ServiceMaps is an interactive web application dedicated to helping you navigate the vast network of services and non-profit organizations in the Bay Area Community.

+## What is ServiceMaps? 🤔

+ServiceMaps is more than just a map - it's a tool designed with a specific focus on selection.
+Our goal is to provide you with the most relevant and useful information, tailored to your needs.

+## Why ServiceMaps? 🎯

+In the bustling Bay Area Community, finding the right service or non-profit organization can be a daunting task.
+That's where ServiceMaps comes in.
+With our interactive web application, you can easily locate nearby services, making your search more efficient and less stressful.

+Join us on this journey to make service selection in the Bay Area easier and more accessible.
+Welcome aboard!

 ## Features